mtlynch/slide-decks/content/show-and-tell-2020-05/_index.md

 ### Read your post aloud

 * You catch so many more errors this way
-* Run your post through a grammar check / spell check
+* Run your post through a grammar checker / spell checker
-  * I think Grammarly's good, not great
+  * Grammarly's good, not great
   * Don't blindly trust your grammar checker

 ---